gnuradio/hugo-website/content/news/2023-11-08-FOSDEM24-CfP/index.md

 ----------------------------------

 Please aim for your talk to be 20 to 25 minutes long, which leaves enough time for questions & answers within a 30 minute slot.
-Should you definitely need more time, we can combine time slots; but please reach out to us before submitting your overlength talk proposal!

 The final schedule will be available through Pretalx and the official FOSDEM website.
 Notice that the reference time will be Brussels local time (CET).